Haryana Orbital Rail Corridor

-Haryana Orbital Rail Corridor (HORC), with target completion by 31 March 2025, is an under construction twin-track 121.7 km-km long Indian gauge railway project in Haryana state of India, which will run around along the Western Peripheral Expressway (WPE) on the western side of Delhi.
+Haryana Orbital Rail Corridor (HORC), with target completion by 31 March 2025, is an under construction broad-gauge twin-track 121.7 km-km long, 160 km per hour high-speed, railway project in Haryana state of India, which will run around along the Western Peripheral Expressway (WPE) on the western side of Delhi.

-The railway line will connect Palwal to Sonipat via Sohna, Manesar and Kharkhoda.
-At Palwal, Patli (Delhi–Rewari line), Sultanpur (Garhi Harsaru–Farukhnagar line), Asaudha (Delhi–Rohtak line) and Harsana Kalan (Delhi-Ambala line) railway stations, it will connect to existing railway lines running radially from Delhi.
+It connects Palwal to Sonipat via Sohna, Manesar and Kharkhoda.
+At Palwal, Patli (Delhi–Rewari line), Sultanpur (Garhi Harsaru–Farukhnagar line), Asaudha (Delhi–Rohtak line) and Harsana Kalan (Delhi-Ambala line) railway stations.
+It will connect to existing railway lines running radially from Delhi.
 It will also connect to the Western Dedicated Freight Corridor (WDFC) at Prithala near Palwal railway station.
-Once completed, it will transport 20,000 passengers a day and 50 MTPA cargo.
+It will transport 20,000 passengers a day and 50 MTPA cargo.

+Details

+Funding

 The Haryana Rail Infrastructure Development Corporation (HRIDC), a joint venture founded by the Ministry of Railways and Government of Haryana - Haryana State Industrial and Infrastructure Development Corporation (HSIIDC), will construct the corridor by 2025.
 The Cabinet Committee on Economic Affairs of Government of India approved ₹5617 crore for the project in September 2020.

+Civil works

+It will have 23 over-water bridges (25 main bridges over canals and 195 small bridges over culverts), three road flyovers, two road over-bridges, and 153 road under-bridges.

 Aravali tunnel

-Haryana Orbital Railway Aravali Tunnel (HORA Tunnel), 4.69 km long railway tunnel parallel to the Western Peripheral Expressway, through aravali mountain range is the only tunnel on is this route.
-Tender were invited in July 2022 and finalised in December 2022, subsequently construction will be completed in 30 months by 31 June 2024.
+Haryana Orbital Railway Aravali Tunnel (HORA Tunnel), Rs1088 cr, 4.69 km long, 25 m high, double-lane railway tunnel (allowing for passage of two trains simultaneously), parallel to the Western Peripheral Expressway through the Aravali mountain range, is the only tunnel on this route.
+Tenders were invited in July 2022 and finalised in December 2022.
+Construction was awarded by HRIDC to RVNL.
+It is scheduled to be completed by 2026.
+Tunnel height is such that it will allow the operation of double-decker trains.

+Construction packages

+Key packages are, north to south: